-As of December 31, 2022 the total time-weighted rate of return net of fees was (11.57)%.
-This is reflected in the 16.8% decrease in the fiduciary net position of the plan as documented in the Financial Section of this report.
+As of December 31, 2023 the total time-weighted rate of return net of fees was 12.41%.
+This is as compared to a 9.4% increase in the fiduciary net position of the plan as documented in the Financial Section of this report.
 For more detailed information regarding the System's investment policies, guidelines, and results please see the Investment Section of the Annual Report.